pascallanger/DIY-Multiprotocol-TX-Module/Lua_scripts/DSMLIB/DSM Fwd Prog Protocol.md

 Thanks to **Pascal Langer** (Author of the Multi-Module) for the initial reverse engineering of the protocol and first version of the code that has been used for a while (Version 0.2)

-Thanks to **Francisco Arzu** for taking the time to continue the work on documenting and making the code more understandable, as well as having the capabilities to write log files.
-Improve the GUI, and reversed engineer a few other smaller things.
-(Version 0.5)
+Thanks to **Francisco Arzu** for taking the time to continue the work on reverse engineering, documenting and making the code more understandable.

+New Capabilities in Version 0.5
+- Log files of the conversation between RX/TX
+- Improve the GUI  (EdgeTX touch screen)
+- Reversed engineer other things to make it work completly.

 # Menu Title and Lines